negunegi/SoundscapeSensingSystem/README.md

 # SoundscapeSensingSystem

-This repo contains code for paper: An Integrated and Smart Soundscape Sensing System for Urban Ecosystem Research.
+This repo contains code for paper: SSS: An Integrated and Smart Soundscape Sensing System for Urban Ecosystem Research.

 ## hardware requirement